pages-themes/minimal/index.md

 * Introduction to Modelling and Yield forecast using simulation models
 * Bioenergy and Agroforestry
 * Agroforestry and Voluntary carbon market
-* Principles of Agroforestry Extension
-* Agroforestry Extension Framework
+* Principles of Agroforestry Extension and Agroforestry Extension Framework
-* Modern Tools and techniques for agroforestry extension
 * Science Communication
 * Technical Writing
 * Quality Planting Material Production for Agroforestry